flaresimulations/flares_photometry/README.md

 Scripts used for FLARES paper II.
-Requires the pytoh modules SynthObs and fitDF
+Requires the python modules SynthObs and fitDF